enkidevs/curriculum/sql/dql/what-is-sql/database-server-types.md

 - multi-version concurrency
 - fine-grained locking

-It is important you understand which server you use, as commands can differ slightly between them.
+It is important you understand know server you are using, as commands can differ slightly between them.

 ---
 ## Practice